yhagio/stock_price_predictor/report.md

 |S&P 500 (MSE)    |6.13824635252e-05|S&P 500 (MSE)    | 37539.2002769   |
 |S&P 500 (RMSE)   |0.00783469613484 |S&P 500 (RMSE)   | 14.9693903543   |

-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_
+Obviously LSTM model's prediction is more accurate significantly as observed from the MSE / RMSE results for each dataset.

+For example, comparing Toyota dataset, LSTM model's RMSE is 0.0119896984435 and Linear Regression's is 14.9693903543.
+LSTM model predicts about 1248% more accurate (RMSE of Linear Regression divided by RMSE of LSTM).

 ### Refinement

+Since I do not know what parameters to tune up or how many layers to add or drop in order to lower the MSE / RMSE, I need to simply play around them to find the best solution.

-I experimented by playing with parameters and adding and dropping layers to see which one produces better results (Lower MSE / RMSE score).
+So, I experimented by playing with parameters and adding and dropping layers to see which one produces better results (Lower MSE / RMSE score).

 I experimented with just Toyota datasets since it is time consuming and does not really make sense to apply the same algorithm and the technique to all the datasets (Apple, GE, Microsoft, S&P 500) to see